-High Growth Tech Stocks To Watch In South Korea August 2024
+High Growth Tech Stocks to Watch in South Korea August 2024

 Simply Wall St Growth Rating: ★★★★☆☆

-Operations: Solum Co., Ltd. generates revenue by producing and selling power modules, digital tuners, and electronic shelf labels to both domestic and international markets.
-The company has a market cap of ₩930.35 billion.
+Operations: ALTEOGEN generates revenue primarily from its biotechnology segment, amounting to ₩90.79 million.
+The company's focus areas include long-acting biobetters, proprietary antibody-drug conjugates, and antibody biosimilars.

-Solum's recent announcement of a ₩20B ($15M) share repurchase program aims to stabilize stock prices and enhance shareholder value.
-The company's R&D expenditure, which stands at ₩17.1B ($13M), underscores its commitment to innovation, particularly in the AI and software sectors.
-With projected earnings growth of 36.2% annually, Solum is positioned for robust expansion despite a past year negative earnings growth of 37.1%.
-Revenue is forecasted to grow at 14.3% per year, outpacing the Korean market average of 10.7%.
+ALTEOGEN's revenue is projected to grow at an impressive 64.2% annually, significantly outpacing the South Korean market's average of 10.6%.
+The company recently received MFDS approval for Tergase®, a recombinant hyaluronidase with over 99% purity, which enhances its competitive edge in various medical applications.
+Despite past shareholder dilution, earnings are forecasted to surge by 99.5% per year, driven by innovative products and robust R&D investments totaling ₩12B annually.

-Navigate through the intricacies of Solum with our comprehensive health report here.
+Dive into the specifics of ALTEOGEN here with our thorough health report.

-Review our historical performance report to gain insights into Solum's's past performance.
+Gain insights into ALTEOGEN's past trends and performance with our Past report.

 HYBE